 I have a special association with the city of Dortmund.
 I have lived more than 6 months in dortmund during my student life.

-Dortmund is considered a city of Students.
-There are a lot of local and international students living here but still the city isn’t international at all.
+Dortmund is considered as a city of Students.
+There are a lot of local and international students living here but still the city isn’t International at all.
 The city is famous due to its BVB Football club.

 In this blog, we will share how to explore Dortmund like a locals: